Meowlala/BOIStageAPI15/doc.md

 ```

 Callback List:

 - POST_CHECK_VALID_ROOM(layout, roomList, seed, shape, rtype, requireRoomType)

   - Return false to invalidate a room layout, return integer to specify new weight.

 - PRE_SELECT_GRIDENTITY_LIST(GridDataList, spawnIndex)

   - Takes 1 return value.
 If false, cancels selecting the list.
 If GridData, selects it to spawn.
   - With no value, picks at random.

 - PRE_SELECT_ENTITY_LIST(entityList, spawnIndex, roomMetadata)

   - Takes 3 return values, AddEntities, EntityList, StillAddRandom.
 If the first value is false, cancels selecting the list.
   - AddEntities and EntityList are lists of EntityData tables, described below.
   - Usually StageAPI will pick one entity from the EntityList to add to the AddEntities table at random, but that can be changed with this callback.
   - If StillAddRandom is true, StageAPI will still add a random entity from the entitylist to addentities, alongside ones you returned.

 - PRE_SPAWN_ENTITY_LIST(entityList, spawnIndex, doGrids, doPersistentOnly, doAutoPersistent, avoidSpawning, persistenceData)

   - Takes 1 return value.
 If false, cancels spawning the entity list.
 If a table, uses it as the entity list.
 Any return value breaks out of future callbacks.
   - Every entity in the final entity list is spawned.
   - Note that this entity list contains EntityInfo tables rather than EntityData, which contain persistent room-specific data.
 Both detailed below.

 - PRE_SPAWN_ENTITY(entityInfo, entityList, index, doGrids, doPersistentOnly, doAutoPersistent, avoidSpawning, persistenceData, shouldSpawnEntity)

   - Takes 1 return value.
 If false, cancels spawning the entity info.
 If a table, uses it as the entity info.
 Any return value breaks out of future callbacks.
   - Takes entity Type, Variant and SubType as callback parameters.

 - POST_SPAWN_ENTITY(ent, entityInfo, entityList, index, doGrids, doPersistentOnly, doAutoPersistent, avoidSpawning, persistenceData, shouldSpawnEntity)

   - Called both by normal StageAPI room layout entity spawning, and Spawner metaentities.

 - PRE_SPAWN_GRID(gridData, gridInformation, entities, gridSpawnRNG)

   - Takes 1 return value.
 If false, cancels spawning the grid.
 If a table, uses it as the grid data.
 Any return value breaks out of future callbacks.

 - PRE_ROOMS_LIST_USE(room)

   - Called when deciding the layout of a room.
   - Return a room list table to use that instead of the default one or the room (the name of which is found in room.RoomsListName)

 - PRE_ROOM_LAYOUT_CHOOSE(currentRoom, roomsList)

   - Takes 1 return value.
 If a table, uses it as the current room layout.
 Otherwise, chooses from the roomslist with seeded RNG.
 Breaks on first return.
   - Called both on initial room load and when continuing game, before INIT.

 - POST_ROOM_INIT(currentRoom, fromSaveData, saveData)

   - Called when a room initializes.
 Can occur at two times, when a room is initially entered or when a room is loaded from save data.
 Takes no return values.

 - POST_BOSS_ROOM_INIT(currentRoom, boss, bossID)

   - Called when a boss room is generated.

 - POST_ROOM_LOAD(currentRoom, isFirstLoad, isExtraRoom)

   - Called when a room is loaded.
 Takes no return value.

 - POST_SPAWN_CUSTOM_GRID(CustomGridEntity, force, respawning)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.

 - POST_CUSTOM_GRID_UPDATE(CustomGridEntity)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.

 - POST_CUSTOM_GRID_PROJECTILE_UPDATE(CustomGridEntity, projectile)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.
   - Used when the grid is lifted and shot as a projectile

 - POST_CUSTOM_GRID_PROJECTILE_HELPER_UPDATE(CustomGridEntity, projectileHelper, projectileHelperParent)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.

 - POST_CUSTOM_GRID_DESTROY(CustomGridEntity, projectile)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.
   - projectile is nil in case the grid is destroyed normally, and is set to the projectile entity in case the grid was lifted and shot as a projectile (see POST_CUSTOM_GRID_PROJECTILE_UPDATE)

+- POST_CUSTOM_GRID_UNLOAD(CustomGridEntity)

+  - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.
+  - Run any time a custom grid is unloaded, including via removal and via room transitions.

 - POST_REMOVE_CUSTOM_GRID(CustomGridEntity, keepBaseGrid)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.
+  - Run only when a custom grid is removed through the CustomGridEntity:Remove function, such as when its base grid is removed.

 - POST_CUSTOM_GRID_POOP_GIB_SPAWN(CustomGridEntity, effect)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.

 - POST_CUSTOM_GRID_DIRTY_MIND_SPAWN(CustomGridEntity, familiar)

   - Takes CustomGridTypeName as first callback parameter, and will only run if parameter not supplied or matches current grid.
   - Called for dips spawned by dirty mind from a custom grid entity whose base type is poop

 - PRE_TRANSITION_RENDER()

   - Called before the custom room transition would render, for effects that should render before it.

 - POST_SPAWN_CUSTOM_DOOR(door, data, sprite, CustomDoor, persistData, index, force, respawning, grid, CustomGrid)

   - Takes CustomDoorName as first callback parameter, and will only run if parameter not supplied or matches current door.

 - POST_CUSTOM_DOOR_UPDATE(door, data, sprite, CustomDoor, persistData)

   - Takes CustomDoorName as first callback parameter, and will only run if parameter not supplied or matches current door.

 - PRE_BOSS_SELECT(bosses, rng, roomDesc, ignoreNoOptions)

   - If a boss is returned, uses it instead.

 - POST_OVERRIDDEN_GRID_BREAK(grindex, grid, justBrokenGridSpawns)

   - Called when an overridden grid reaches its break state and is considered broken. justBrokenGridSpawns contains all deleted spawns from the grid.
 Breaks on first non-nil return.

 - POST_GRID_UPDATE()

   - Calls when the number of grids changes or grids are reprocessed.
 This is when room grid graphics are changed.

 - PRE_UPDATE_GRID_GFX()

   - Allows returning gridgfx to use in place of the stage's.

 - POST_UPDATE_GRID_GFX()

   - Called when the number of grids changes or grids are reprocessed, after room grid graphics are changed.
 Good for postfixes.

 - PRE_CHANGE_ROOM_GFX(currentRoom, usingGfx, onRoomLoad)

   - Allows returning roomgfx to use in place of the stage's.
   - Runs both on room load and when the backdrop is changed

 - POST_CHANGE_ROOM_GFX(currentRoom, usingGfx, onRoomLoad)

   - Runs both on room load and when the backdrop is changed

 - PRE_STAGEAPI_NEW_ROOM()

   - Runs before most but not all stageapi room functionality. guaranteed to run before any room loads.

 - PRE_STAGEAPI_NEW_ROOM_GENERATION(currentRoom, justGenerated, currentListIndex)

   - Allows returning currentRoom, justGenerated, boss
   - Run before normal room generation

 - POST_STAGEAPI_NEW_ROOM_GENERATION(currentRoom, justGenerated, currentListIndex, boss)

   - Allows returning currentRoom, justGenerated, boss
   - Run after normal room generation but before reloading old rooms.

 - POST_STAGEAPI_NEW_ROOM(justGenerated)

   - All loading and processing of new room generation and old room loading is done, but the gfx hasn't changed yet

 - PRE_SELECT_NEXT_STAGE(currentstage)

   - Return a stage to go to instead of currentstage.NextStage or none.

 - PRE_PARSE_METADATA(roomMetadata, outEntities, outGrids, roomLoadRNG)

   - Called after all metadata entities in a room are loaded, but before conflicts / groups are resolved
   - outEntities and outGrids are lists of entities / grids mapped to grid indices
   - roomMetadata, outEntities, and outGrids can all be edited within the callback to modify the room

 - POST_PARSE_METADATA(roomMetadata, outEntities, outGrids)

   - Called after all metadata entities in a room are loaded, and all conflicts / groups are resolved
   - roomMetadata, outEntities, and outGrids can all be edited within the callback to modify the room

 - POST_SELECT_BOSS_MUSIC(currentstage, musicID, isCleared, musicRNG)

   - Return a number to use that MusicID as music, not running further callbacks.

 - POST_SELECT_CHALLENGE_MUSIC(currentstage, musicID, isCleared, musicRNG)

   - Return a number to use that MusicID as music, not running further callbacks.

 - POST_SELECT_STAGE_MUSIC(currentstage, musicID, roomType, musicRNG)

   - Return a number to use that MusicID as music, not running further callbacks.

 - POST_ROOM_CLEAR()

 - PRE_STAGEAPI_SELECT_BOSS_ITEM(pickup, currentRoom)

   - Return true to prevent StageAPI from randomly selecting a collectible to replace pickup with.
   - pickup is the collectible spawned by vanilla logic, that will be morphed into a random reward by StageAPI

 - PRE_STAGEAPI_LOAD_SAVE()

   - Before loading stageapi save data

 - POST_STAGEAPI_LOAD_SAVE()

   - Before loading stageapi save data

 - CHALLENGE_WAVE_CHANGED()
 - GREED_WAVE_CHANGED()

 - PRE_PLAY_MINIBOSS_STREAK(currentRoom, boss, text)

   - Return false to not play "<player> VS <boss.Name>" as would be normally done, return a string to use that as the streak text instead

 - POST_STREAK_RENDER(streakPos, streakPlaying)

   - After rendering a streak played with StageAPI.PlayTextStreak

 - POST_HUD_RENDER(isPauseMenuOpen, pauseMenuDarkPct)
   - Runs after the vanilla hud is rendered
   - Uses a workaround with the shader callback
   - Use isPauseMenuOpen and pauseMenuDarkPct to work around the pause menu, as
     the things rendered now will render over that too; either disable
     them or darken them.
   - Handy constant: StageAPI.PAUSE_DARK_BG_COLOR, the color of the dark background
     rendered above the hud normally when paused

 ## StageAPI Structures: